Last modified: December 12, 2017

 The IoT is also becoming less expensive, but service supply chain solutions providers tend to have IoT-based resources already implemented.
 In other words, the investment to outsource OEM distribution of parts through a service supply chain solutions provider may be much smaller than implementing IoT-connected devices in your company.
 Ultimately, you see a higher return on investment while still maintaining your company’s image.

 It can seem like you are limited on how far your business can grow globally.
 However, by collaborating with a service supply chain solutions provider, such as Flash Global, you can take advantage of new markets, access untapped resources and ensure scalability of your company.
 In fact, take a look at Flash Global’s Forward Stocking Locations (FSLs), and think about how large you want your company to grow and where you need to be.
-Then, connect with a representative online.

 May 17, 2016